justinjiajia/cloud_security/labs/lab_6.md

 Tips:

-For detailed guidance on the CloudFormation resource syntax used in this lab, consult the official AWS documentation:
+For detailed guidance on the CloudFormation resource syntax used in this chanllege task, consult the official AWS documentation:

 - [AWS::IAM::Policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-iam-policy.html) for specifying the PolicyDocument and Groups properties of the *DevelopersS3Policy* resource;

 - [AWS::IAM::User] for specifying the *Groups* property of the *DeveloperOne* resource.

-Additionally, the arn of a resource can be retrieved via its `Arn` attribute.
+Additionally, note that the arn of a resource can be retrieved via its `Arn` attribute.

 <br>